sata2500/a-z-horoscope/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read the [Contributing Guidelines](CONTRIBUTING.md) for more information.
+Please read the [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## 📄 License